prakharmrsl/easypcceo.github.io/pages/left-handed-gaming-mouse/left-handed-gaming-mouse.md

 The G300 is a plug and play mouse, but you can download software from Logitech's website to customize your mouse.

-Overall, it's a fantastic mouse for less than $20.
+If you're building a [budget gaming PC](/budget-pcs/), maybe [$500](/budget-pcs/500/) or less, you're probably looking for a cheap mouse.
+If that's the case, the G300 is a fantastic mouse for less than $20.

 ## Razer Naga Left Handed MMO Gaming Mouse - $80
 <a target="_blank" href="https://amzn.to/2KHglKl"><img alt="razer naga left handed mmo gaming mouse" class="img-right img-small" src="/img/left-handed-gaming-mouse/razer-naga.png" /></a>